WillPower3309/awesome-dotfiles/README.md

 - If you encounter any problems please open an issue in this repo and I will gladly investigate it

 ## Current To-Do ##
-- Panel:
-  - make folder icons have dpi(7) to match taglist icons
 - finish adding keybinds
 - lock screen
 - add one more workspace with icon